 You’ve gone through the process, done your research, signed the dotted line and installed the software.
 Now, there’s support to worry about.
 It’s one of those things that is probably more important than it’s treated as it tends to get somewhat overlooked, but ongoing support is critical to the way a new software solution is received by your business.
 And I don’t mean how it’s received in terms of opinion and judgment, but in terms of the business’s functionality.
 You want a seamless transition when implementing new software company-wide, and that necessarily entails having somebody there to help you.

 The support issue can encapsulate all kinds of benefits or pain points, depending on how supportive the developer is.
-Location is one of these factors—because remote support staff somewhere like India or Sri Lanka can be excellent, but their time zone will be severely different from yours.
-That poses problems with communication, which can make or break your transition.
+Location is one of these factors.
+Remote support staff somewhere like India or Sri Lanka means a severe difference in time zone, for example.
+That poses problems with communication, which can make or break your transition no matter how skilled your partners are.

-General response time is also important for you to know what to expect when submitting a ticket—will somebody be able to assist you within hours, or within weeks?
-If you want sufficient customer support, we recommend looking for local support that is available at least six days a week.
+General response time is also important for you to know what to expect when submitting a ticket.
+Will somebody be able to assist you within hours, or within weeks?
+For sufficient customer support, we recommend looking for local support that is available at least six days a week.
 For the best experience possible, make sure your software provider also understands your industry.
 If your focal industries are too different, their availability will seldom overlap with your schedule.

 One thing you can do is straightforwardly ask the development team what their service level agreement (SLA) looks like.
 That’s the document that will outline how quickly they’ll respond to certain support tickets based on whatever issue priority system they have in place.

-As long as you take these things into careful consideration, you’re bound to have a pleasing outcome—and it’s such a relief when you finally start implementing the right software solution.
+It’s a major relief when you finally start implementing the right software solution, but don’t rush it.
 Just remember to focus on understanding your problem, and that should guide you in defining your priorities.
 In the meantime, Club IT is always here.
 Best of luck!